• Skip to main content

 By learning to slow down and enjoy the process of creation, it’s easier for you to slip into a work flow state.

-Similar to point number 6 on this list, learning to slow down is an important artistic habit that will lead to considerably less stress not just in your artistic endeavours, but also in your life as a whole.
+Similar to point number 6 on this list, learning to slow down is an essential watercolour habit that will lead to considerably less stress not just in your artistic endeavours, but also in your life as a whole.

 Never forget that all of the skills and habits you learn from watercolour painting can also be applied to different aspects of your personal, professional, and familial life.